Queries Showing Book Search Results

 That triggering of content into a display of something in response to a query might not only be happening in the realm of music.

 Google has been sending emergency alerts by text to android phone users who agree to accept them.
-It’s possible that this may have been the first time that Google displayed an emergency alert like this into the results for a search query.
+This may have been the first time that Google displayed an emergency alert like this into the results for a search query.

 There are some hints that we may see specialized treatments of queries in other places as well, such as in Google’s patents.